Jerusalem Old City

-The city is in a hilly area and rises some 50 m above the Kidron Valley to the east and southeast from it.
+The city is in a hilly area and rises some 50 m above the Kidron Valley to the east and southeast of it.

 Nevertheless, there have formed caves, including the famous caves and man-made channels from Gihon Spring – a whole system of complex prehistoric and ancient underground passages, basins, and other structures.
 This system secured the availability of water to the ancient city during the warfare and sieges – a luxury that was not available in other ancient cities in the Near East.

-The massive walls of the Old City enclose roughly 90 ha large area.
+The massive walls of the Old City enclose a roughly 90 ha large area.

-Since the 19th century Old City is divided into four main areas: the Muslim Quarter (northeast), the Christian Quarter (northwest), the Armenian Quarter (southwest), and the Jewish Quarter (southeast).
+Since the 19th century Old City has been divided into four main areas: the Muslim Quarter (northeast), the Christian Quarter (northwest), the Armenian Quarter (southwest), and the Jewish Quarter (southeast).

 - Temple Mount – this hill could be the most sacred place on Earth.
 It is the holiest place in Judaism and Christianity and one of the holiest places for Islam.
 The first major shrine – Solomon’s Temple – was built there some 3000 years ago.
 Major rebuilding was done in Herod’s time around 20 – 15 BC.
 This place contains several monuments of global importance:

 - Dome of the Rock – an important Islamic temple that was built over the remnants of the Second Temple in 691 – 692 AD.
 The current dome was built in 1022 – 1023.
 One of the oldest Islamic temples in the world and the most prominent structure in Jerusalem Old City.
 In it is located Foundation Stone – the legendary place where God created the world and humans.

 - Al-Aqsa Mosque – one of the holiest Muslim places, originally constructed in 705 AD, the current structure is from 1036.